Courses

 Build-a-Bot, LEGO or Arduino SumoBot, RoboCup Challenge

-The Green Machine Challenge’s primary focus is to address and help solve environmental issues such as pollution and invasive species through the use of autonomous robotics technology.
+The Green Machine Challenge’s primary focus is for student innovators to address and help solve environmental issues such as pollution and invasive species through the use of autonomous robotics technology.

 Students may choose to work in teams or alone.

-The materials used for this challenge will be focused around LEGO robotics, however, students may choose to use Arduino and 3D printed parts for their creation.
+The materials used for this challenge will be focused around LEGO robotics, however, students may choose to use other robotic components such Arduino and 3D printed parts for their creation.